Safety Management System

 Aviation safety has traditionally focused on compliance with regulatory requirements and corrective actions to prevent recurrence of incidents.
-As the industry continues to expand and develop, a different approach is needed to keep safety risks at an acceptable level.
+As the industry continues to expand and develop, a different approach has become necessary to keep safety risks at an acceptable level.
 Safety management systems (SMS) are designed to complement regulatory compliance by the proactive use of good practices.

-Sometimes situations arise where a hazard warrants controls that are beyond those of traditional regulation.
-SMS provides a set of processes to control hazards identified by the organisation through identification, assessment, analysis, prioritisation and safety improvement actions.
-Service providers and all their staff are responsible for the safe provision of their aviation services, therefore they must assess and, where appropriate, remove or mitigate any identified hazards.
-SMS looks to allocate sufficient resource to manage hazards not only within a service provider’s organisation, but throughout the whole aviation system.
+Sometimes situations arise where a hazard warrants controls that are beyond those provided through traditional regulation.
+SMS provides a set of processes to control hazards detected by the organisation through identification, assessment, analysis, prioritisation and safety improvement actions.
+Service providers and all their staff members are responsible for the safe provision of their aviation services, therefore they must assess and, where appropriate, remove or mitigate any identified hazards.
+SMS aims to allocate sufficient resources to manage hazards – not only within a service provider’s organisation, but throughout the whole aviation sector.

-BCAA has developed SMS Assessment Guidance document which will be used for assessing an organization’s SMS.
-It can be used for initial assessment or ongoing oversight.
+The BCAA has developed an SMS Assessment Tool document to assist with assessing an organization’s SMS.
+It can be used for both initial assessment and ongoing oversight.
 The guidance is based on a series of indicators to enable BCAA staff to assess the effectiveness of an organisation’s SMS.
-It has been designed to indicate the expected standard of an organisation’s SMS in terms of compliance with the SMS regulation and its performance to effectively manage safety risk.
-The SMS Assessment Guidance document can be found here.
+It has been designed to indicate the expected standard of an organisation’s SMS in terms of compliance with the SMS regulation and its success in effectively managing safety risk.